charlesdebarros/Frontend_Mentor/challenges/qr-code-component-main/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+## Lighthouse scores
+* Performance: 100
+* Accessibility: 93
+* Best Practices: 100
+* SEO: 100

+***Note:*** Accessibility score is 93 as per the challenge, we must use a certain colour for the paragraph's text.